 Tom knows the ins and outs, nooks and crannies of the castle better than anyone and is key to keeping the place in good condition.
 There's not very much he doesn't know about the maintenance required and what there is he learns fast.

-Ulli runs the Café Burgschneider in the castle gatehouse four days a week.
+Ulli runs the ever popular Café Burgschneider in the castle gatehouse four days a week.

 Pip